mbmcmullen27/pro-mern-stack/README.md

 * moving on without fixing the toast layiering bit.
 We can return to this later if we feel the need.

 ## Chapter 11: Server Rendering

+##### 12/31
+* I think we're having problems because we're already using a webpack html template
+* I switched the webpack config to get the template from the server,
+    * this gives the page the template w/ initial state instead of the index.html template with just the bundles...
+    * I don't think this is right, I think we want one plain html index for the client and the js index template for the server